polycube-network/polycube/Documentation/cubes.rst

 In addition, a Cube may include also a ``slow path`` in case some additional data plane-related code is required to overcome some limitations of the eBPF data plane.
 This is the case of flooding packets in an 802.1 bridge, when the MAC destination address does not exist (yet) in the filtering database.
 In fact, this action (which requires a packet to be sent on all active ports except the one on which it was received) involves redirecting a packet on multiple interfaces, an operation that is not supported by the eBPF technology.
+In addition, this operation may require a loop in the dataplane, i.e., cycling on the list of interfaces and send them the packet, which is hard to do due to the eBPF limitations.

 Types of Cubes
 --------------